-- Keep only Essential Info in less Blocks - Use additional file (index) storing only keys and TIDs - Searching: (Bin-)search index, then access data by TID - Advantages - Data file need not be sorted any more: - Faster inserts in data file, but additional cost for updating index - Integer keys: Fixed-length index entries; strings: Use fixed-length prefix - Faster search due to smaller records and less blocks: $b{index} < b{records}$ - Several indexes can be build for different attributes - More flexibility, more update cost - Disadvantages - More files to manage, lock, recover, ... - But no more fast sorted scans of entire table
+- Keep only essential info in less blocks - Use additional file (index) storing only keys and TIDs - Searching: (Bin-)search index, then access data by TID - Advantages - Data file need not be sorted any more - Faster inserts in data file, but additional cost for updating index - Integer keys: Fixed-length index entries; strings: Use fixed-length prefix - Faster search due to smaller records and less blocks: b{index} < b{records} - Several indexes can be build for different attributes - More flexibility, more update cost - Disadvantages - More files to manage, lock, recover, ... - No more fast sorted scans of entire table (e.g. for merge-join)